crate/cratedb-guide/docs/start/first-steps.md

 * **Analyze Device Readings with Metadata Integration** • {{ '{}(#timeseries-objects)'.format(tutorial) }}

-  In this tutorial, capture device metrics such as battery level, CPU usage, and memory, then enrich your time-series data with metadata (JSON, text) to enable more comprehensive analysis.
+  In this tutorial, capture device metrics such as battery level, CPU usage, and memory usage, then enrich your time‑series data with JSON and text metadata to enable more comprehensive analysis.

 **Congratulations!**\
 You’re now onboarded and ready to explore further.
 Check out the other sections in the menu to dive deeper into CrateDB’s capabilities.
+If you need assistance, also [check out our support plans].

 [check out our support plans]: https://cratedb.com/support/support-plans